-To receive the appropriate refund, a student who wishes to withdraw from the College must comply with the "Withdrawal from the College" policy and procedures.
+In order to receive the appropriate refund, a student who wishes to withdraw from the College must comply with the "Withdrawal from the College" policy and procedures.

 The refund policy may be superseded by any federal and/or state mandate necessary to remain eligible for student financial aid programs.
 Any refunds or repayments are made to financial aid programs first.